BrandonPhanUCSD/cse15l-lab-reports/lab-5-report.md

 The command ran to trigger the bug: `bash test.sh`

 What to edit to fix the bug: On the last line of the averageWithoutLowest method, you have to make sure to subtract a 1 when you divide the sum of the non-lowest numbers to find the mean in order to account for taking out the lowest number from the average.
-In other words, change the line `return (sum-lowest) / (arr.length);` to `return (sum-lowest) / (arr.length - 1);`
+In other words, change the line `return (sum-lowest) / (arr.length);` to `return (sum-lowest) / (arr.length - 1);`.

+---

+### Part 2, Reflection

+Something new I learned from my lab experience in this second half of the quarter was how to run the java debugger!
+Before this class, I had to use a bunch of print statements in order to debug my code.
+Now, I can use the java debugger in order to help me with my coding assignments.
+I also learned VIM for the first time, and it was interesting to learn how to edit things without even leaving the terminal!